spark-dotnet/framework/README.md

-# Blazor Spark - The .NET Blazor Framework for Makers
+# Blazor Spark - The Blazor Server Framework for Makers
 ![Blazor Spark Logo](https://i.imgur.com/kqd8VIg.png "Blazor Spark")

-Welcome to Blazor Spark, a robust, open-source web application framework built on .NET Blazor, designed for makers like you.
+Welcome to Blazor Spark, a robust, open-source web application framework built on Blazor Server, designed for makers like you.
 With Spark, you can build production-grade, full-stack web applications without breaking a sweat.

 ## Requirements
 Before creating your first spark project, you should ensure that your local machine has:
 - [.NET 7](https://dotnet.microsoft.com/download)
 - [Entity Framework Core tools](https://learn.microsoft.com/en-us/ef/core/cli/)
-- [Node JS](https://nodejs.org/en/download) "For executing styles provided by Tailwind CSS"

 ## Quick Start
 Get up and running with Spark in under a minute.
 Here's how: